beda-software/FAQ/README.md

 We should always use "_id" instead of "id" search params on frontend as well as backend part of an app.

 #### Always user "token" type for SearchParameter instead of "string"
 Mistakenly we use "string" as SearchParameter.type for some attributes with type "text", but it leads to serious issues, because FHIR search works as full-text search with substring partial matching.
-Example: SearchParameter User.email must have "token" type
+Example: SearchParameter User.email must have "token" type.

+See [FHIR Search](https://www.hl7.org/fhir/search.html#ptypes) specification about how different SearchParameter types work.

 #### Try to avoid subscription in favor of the custom operation
 If you need to mutate the original resource before/after save - use the custom operation to do it.
 It has some benefits: